Creating a Stormwater Utility

 If the SWU calculates my fee based on the ratio of my impermiable area divided by the total street and government impermeable area then I could support another tax.
 Of course if such a calculation shows the current financing to be larger I will not support a change.

-NotBornHere over 2 years ago
+NotBornHere about 3 years ago

 Agree with Tom and Jim.
 This is just another tax and spend bill.
 More and more $800,000 houses built in city and yet taxes still go up and up.
 Government allowed the flat spaces and now decide to pump extra taxes on them.
 Just does not seem right for a honest government.

-Beard over 2 years ago
+Beard about 3 years ago

 This is a great article and initiative.
 The timing is perfect for me as I’m exploring ways to replace my asphalt driveway (that’s starting to break down) with a much more environmentally friendly options such as impervious pavers, gravel, or something else that may work.
 Please keep me informed on the incentives that will be available, as I hope to be able to utilize them.

-CAW over 2 years ago
+CAW about 3 years ago

 No matter where the money comes from, stormwater management is a crucial issue which is not given the priority it requires, especially with our changing climate.
 I would like to see a focus on what the efforts of these funds are for, and how they are geared to address the issues caused by increased urbanization alongside new climate realities.